RobL371/alpharetta-lions/exampleSite/content/english/event/event-road-cleanup-05-2021.md

 type: "event"
 ---

-## Road cleanup has been postponed.
-A new date will be announced.
+## Road cleanup has been rescheduled to May 22!

 Meet at Maple Street Biscuit Company at the corner of Milton Ave and Roswell Street at 8:30 AM!